A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: Algorithms and experimental results

-We use $\overline{\beta}_n$ and $\overline{\Psi}_n$ denote the upper bounds of $\beta(Q_n)$ and $\Psi(Q_n)$, respectively.
+We use $\overline{\beta}_n$ and $\overline{\Psi}_n$ to denote the upper bounds of $\beta(Q_n)$ and $\Psi(Q_n)$, respectively.
 The genetic algorithm (GA), variable neighborhood search (VNS) algorithm and IP-based swapping (IPBS) algorithm were reported in \citep{kratica2009computing}, \citep{mladenovic2012variable} and \citep{hertz2020ipbased}, respectively.
 Our computing method is Algorithm \ref{alg}.
 Due to the limitation of the memory space and computing time, the previous results only compute for $n\le 22$.
 Except for $n=14,16,18$, our upper bounds are same with them (see Table \ref{pn22}).
 Note that conversely their results actually improved the Lindstr\"{o}m's upper bounds for coin weighing problem in $n=14,16,18$, i.e. $M(14)\le 8$, $M(16)\le 9$ and $M(18)\le 10$.
 In addition, our upper bound of $\Psi(Q_{28})$ is better than the upper bound of $\beta(Q_{28})$ that founded by IPBS (see Table \ref{pn28}).
-What is more, when $29 \le n\le 90$, our upper bounds of $\Psi(Q_n)$ are not more than the upper bounds of $\beta(Q_n)$ that is calculated by a dynamic programming (DP) procedure in \citep{nikolic2017symmetry} (see Table \ref{pn93}).
+Recall that $\beta(Q_{n})\le \Psi(Q_{n})$.
+What is more, when $29 \le n\le 90$, all of our upper bounds of $\Psi(Q_n)$ are not more than the upper bounds of $\beta(Q_n)$ that is calculated by a dynamic programming (DP) procedure in \citep{nikolic2017symmetry} (see Table \ref{pn93}).
+Besides, some of our upper bounds of $\Psi(Q_n)$ are even better than their upper bounds of $\beta(Q_n)$.

 Recall that \citet{chartrand2000resolvability} and \citet{kratica2009computing} have given the 0--1 integer linear programming formulations for the metric dimension problem and the minimal doubly resolving set problem respectively.
 Using the similar method, we give the 0--1 integer linear programming formulations for computing $\phi(G,s)$.